Unboxed-Software/solana-course/content/reinitialization-attacks.md

 In most cases, it’s safer to have a separate instruction for initializing account data.

-# Demo
+# Lab

-For this demo we’ll create a simple program that does nothing but initialize accounts.
+For this lab we’ll create a simple program that does nothing but initialize accounts.
 We’ll include two instructions:

 - `insecure_initialization` - initializes an account that can be reinitialized
 - `recommended_initialization` - initialize an account using Anchor’s `init` constraint